Brigid Goddess and Her Beautiful Celtic History

 Brigid The Wife of Bres

 The Lebor Gabála Érenn also established Brigid as the wife of Bres (his father was Fomorian, and his mother was Tuatha dè Danann).
-The marriage of Brigid and Bres was meant to bring peace to the two warring groups.
+Brigid’s marriage to Bres aimed to bring peace to the two warring groups.
 Brigid and Bres even welcomed a child named Ruadan.

-However, peace was not achieved, and during the battle of Magh Tuireadh, Ruadan died while fighting.
+Despite their attempts, they couldn’t achieve peace.
+In the battle of Magh Tuireadh, Ruadan died fighting.
 In her grief, Brigid keened (to wail in despair) for her dead son.
 ‘At first, she shrieked, and then she wept, then for the first time weeping and shrieking were heard in Ireland.’

 This created a melancholy tradition in Ireland where women would now keen at the graves of their loved ones.
 In this same excerpt, Brigid is credited with developing a night-traveling whistle.